dustyghost/NGenerator/readme.md

 Note, other modifiers are applied after the reserve.
 So `{{name.1}}` which would make `john`, if `{{name.u.1}}` was the next to be encountered then `John` would be returned (uppercase first letter, but same word).

+Also, in the previous example, if `John` was selected to be reserved for `{{name.1}}` and the next tag was `{{name.2}}`, the process will select from the remaining unreserved names, so ` pete` or `alph` would be selected.
+If there are no more unreserved names available, then the process will just pick a random one from all the names, reserved or not.